m-w-w/icmpc-escom-2021-programme/README.md

 ### ICMPC-ESCOM-2021-Programme-Datetime.csv

-This CSV file uses the script add_timezones.R to add datetime columns for UTC and EST.
+This CSV file uses the script add_timezones.R to add datetime columns for UTC and America/Toronto.

 ### add_timezones.R

-Edit this script to add your time zone.
+Edit this script to add your time zone and generate local times.

 ### Notice errors?